lipixx/docker-rh-ex/Readme.md

                     +--------->              +----------+
                               +--------------+
 ```
+#Architecture solution

+The solution choosen comprehends the creation of two docker images, one serving
+the redis database and the other the ruby app.

+Both images will be uploaded to Docker Hub, under my personal account (lipixx)
+and then imported to OpenShift.

+In OpenShift we will create a route and set the scale parameter to make the
+app load balanced.

 #Implementation of the separate components
 ##Step 1 - REDIS Database

 In order to provide a dockerized redis server, we could us the official image
-of REDIS available on DockerHub.
+of REDIS available on DockerHub, but we opted to configure it from scratch.

-The other alternative is to simply import a minimal image, like the centos one,
+The alternative is to simply import a minimal image, like the centos one,
 and to install and configure the database within that image.

-This last approach is used in this exercice.
-Configuration of the server has
-been set by default.
+Check the Dockerfile under redis/Dockerfile to see how it is implemented.

 ###Build&Run REDIS Database container